 There are several different heatmap tools available, but one of the best is the Plerdy website heatmap tools.

 Once you have a heatmap, take a look at where users are clicking and identify any areas that could be causing friction.
-Then, make the necessary changes to the checkout process to reduce friction and improve the user experience.
+Then, adjust the checkout as required to make the process more streamlined and pleasant for customers.

 For example, seeing many users clicking on the “back” button during checkout could indicate something is wrong with your process.
 In this case, you might consider simplifying the checkout process or adding more clarity to CTAs to avoid shopping cart abandonment.